 By this point, you should have a better understanding of the differences in a few of the primary elder care facilities.
 With this in mind, it makes sense that we should mention the most common term that is incorrectly used to label all the different types of living environments the elders, the nursing home.
 Nursing homes offer a higher level of medical care to residents, but do not emphasize personal independence as much as assisted living facilities.
 Nursing homes offer the highest level of medical care for individuals whose physical or mental capacities have reached the point of needing around the clock attention.

-Dandridge TN Skilled Nursing Care
+Jefferson County TN Skilled Nursing Care

 With so many options for elder care, it can be confusing sorting through all the terminology, however, for family and friends looking for senior care, there are numerous possibilities that will inevitably allow East Tennesseans to find the best fit for their loved one.
-If you have additional questions about long-term senior care, please contact the team at Jefferson Park at Dandridge at (865) 397-3163, contact us online, or by email at: info@jcnh.org.
+If you have additional questions about long-term senior care, please contact the team at Jefferson Park at (865) 397-3163, contact us online, or by email at: info@jcnh.org.
 Our supportive staff is available to guide individuals and families through the transitional process.